ERnsTL/osi-stack/doc/05 ns structure based on ns functions.md

     * NS-Destination-Address
     * NS-Quality-of-Service
     * NS-Userdata
-* 5.5 underlying service assumed
+* 5.5 underlying service assumed (TODO research, TODO impl):
   * assumed underlying "subnetwork protocol" = Ethernet in most cases, but this does not have QoS and is the same as the DL service. described in clause 6.
   * TODO convergence function? research.
-* 6 protocol functions
+* 6 protocol functions (TODO research, TODO impl):
   * reference to table what must be implemented in 6.21 (TODO actually 6.22)
 * 6.1 pdu composition function (research DONE, impl part see TODOs)
   * Construction of PDU according to encoding rules in clause 7.